You’ll want to make this Pumpkin Spice Layer Cake with Caramel Cream Cheese Frosting all year long!

 CANDIED ORANGE ZEST

-- In the same saucepan, combine sugar, water and cream of tartar and bring to a boil, stirring constantly to dissolve the sugar.
-Add the zest, cover the saucepan and reduce the heat to low.
-Let the zest simmer for another 15 minutes.
-Remove the pan from the heat and drain zest.
-Toss zest with sugar, breaking up any lumps of sugar with your hands.
-Spread the zest onto a baking sheet to let dry at room temperature for about 2 hours before using.
+- Drain the zest in a mesh sieve and rinse.
+Using the same saucepan, combine 1 cup sugar, ¾ cup water and cream of tartar and bring to a boil, stirring until the sugar has dissolved.
+Add zest and cover the saucepan and reduce the heat to low.
+Let simmer for 15 minutes.
+Drain zest through a mesh strainer and add to a medium bowl with ½ cup sugar mixing with a spoon to combine.
+Spread candied orange zest on a baking sheet lined with paper towels to dry at least 2 hours before using.

-- Sprinkle 1/2 cup sugar over the bottom of a non-stick skillet.
-Cook without stirring over medium high heat until the sugar melts, swirling the pan occasionally.
-(Be sure not to stir or the sugar will crystalize and seize.)
-Keep a careful watch on the caramel, shaking and tilting the pan if necessary to allow the sugar to melt evenly.
-Once the sugar has melted, continue cooking the sugar until it turns a deep amber color, stirring occasionally about 2 minutes.
-Add 1/2 cup cream, vanilla, and salt.
-Stir until caramel bits dissolve and stir in the remaining 1 tablespoons cream.
-Strain into a bowl and let come to room temperature.
+- Sprinkle ½ cup powdered sugar over a 12-inch nonstick skillet.
+Cook over medium heat without stirring until the sugar melts, swirling the pan occasionally.
+(Be sure not to stir the sugar or it can crystallize and seize.)
+Keep a careful watch on the caramel, shaking and tilting the pan as needed, allowing the sugar to melt evenly.
+Once the sugar has melted, continue to cook until the sugar turns an amber color, stirring occasionally, about 2 minutes.
+Add ½ cup heavy cream, vanilla extract and salt.
+Stir until the caramel bits dissolve, and then stir in remaining 1 tablespoon heavy cream.
+Stain through a fine mesh sieve into a bowl and let come to room temperature, about 30 minutes.

-- Sift remaining sugar into a large bowl.
-In the bowl of a stand mixer, beat cream cheese and butter until combined.
-Gradually beat in sugar.
+- Sift remaining 1 ½ cup powdered sugar into a sheet of wax or parchment paper.
+In the bowl of a stand mixer, fitted with the paddle attachment, beat the cream cheese and butter until combined.
+Gradually add the powdered sugar in.
 Beat in cooled caramel.
-Cover and chill until firm enough to spread, about 2 hours.
+Cover and chill in the refrigerator, about 2 hours or until firm enough to spread.